Oregon Community Foundation

 -

-Prioritize community engagement: Explicitly demonstrate how the communities you serve provide meaningful input into your work and organizational direction.
+Prioritise community engagement: Explicitly demonstrate how the communities you serve provide meaningful input into your work and organisational direction.
 This is a critical evaluation factor.

 -

-Match priority criteria: If your organization is small rural, culturally specific, or culturally responsive, clearly state this and provide evidence.
-These organizations receive priority consideration for the 2026 Spring Cycle.
+Match priority criteria: If your organisation is small rural, culturally specific, or culturally responsive, clearly state this and provide evidence.
+These organisations receive priority consideration.

 -

-Be specific about impact: Move beyond describing activities to articulating the concrete impact your programs have on the populations served.
+Be specific about impact: Move beyond describing activities to articulating the concrete impact your programmes have on the populations served.
 Use data and stories.

 -